Haalibrahim/Datacamp-Machine-Learning-in-R/README.md

 Machine Learning in R Skill Track on Datacmp consist of following courses:

-1. Supervised Learning in R: Clsassification
+1. Supervised Learning in R: Classification
 2. Supervised Learning in R: Regression
 3. Unsupervised Learning in R
-4. Machine Laerning Toolbox
+4. Machine Learning Toolbox